 vfxblog: Were there animation cycles or shots in The Lost World where you perhaps tried something different, and it didn’t necessarily work, but still informed the final result?
 How did you explore different approaches?

 Randal Dutra: Each sequence provided us with incredible challenges: From the Stegosaur Stampede, to the Round Up, to the Compys Attack, to Raptor Town, to the T-Rex running amok in San Diego.
 Each had its own narrative place, pace and spectacle.
 LW’s schedule was unrelenting and exhausting, taking everything my apt crew and I had.
+Dan Taylor, who was a Lead Animator on LW proved an invaluable member of the team.
+Not only was Dan an accomplished animator who excelled in the Stegosaur and Round Up sequences (among others), he also brought his generous enthusiasm and spirit to production––he was a great contributor.

 Ultimately, LW had 85 CG dinosaur shots, almost 50 percent more than JP and more than three times the animation crew.
 LW required ten times more animation and rendering due to extremely complex sequences containing multiple dinosaurs and ran a full 15 minutes of CG screen time—more than twice that of JP.
 For our delivered work, our peers nominated us for an Academy Award.